appium/appium/docs/en/advanced-concepts/migrating-to-xcuitest.md

 where x and y are non-xpath locators and z is a xpath locator).

-### System dependencies

-In addition to the many gotchas that might come with upgrading any XCode installation (unrelated to Appium), Appium's XCUITest support requires a new system dependency: [Carthage](https://github.com/Carthage/Carthage).
-Appium Doctor has now been updated to ensure that the `carthage` binary is on your path.

 ### API differences

 Unfortunately, the XCUITest API and the UIAutomation API are not equivalent.
 In many cases (like with `tap/click`), the behavior is identical.
 But some features that were available in the UIAutomation backend are not yet available in the new XCUITest backend.
 These known lacking features include: